uprighted-learners/unit-6-fetching-data/readme.md

-# LAB: Fetching Data
+# exercise: Fetching Data

 We will be setting up a DOM-based front-end application that will allow the user to interact with a database, with a server acting as the interface between the two.
-We'll be building this off of the code we wrote for our Constructing Library lab so that we can hook into the functionality of the `Library` class.
+We'll be building this off of the code we wrote for our Constructing Library exercise so that we can hook into the functionality of the `Library` class.

 ## Setting up your Directory